cjmoreno094/Fitness-Friend/docs/api/get-activities.md

 # GET activities

-In this tutorial, you learn the operations to call an endpoint to receive details of an existing activity.
+In this tutorial, you learn the operations to call an endpoint to `GET` details of an existing activity.

 ## Before you start